 Prioritise your cyber security response and budget according to the weaknesses you have and how easily they could be exploited by attackers.

 Vulnerabilities are defects that require some sort of remedial action.
 Once a vulnerability is discovered it is only a matter of time before attackers can take advantage of it.
-The Enhanced Vulnerability Assessment (EVA) looks at your technical and human security to hunt for vulnerabilities that could be exploited in a social engineering attack.
+The Social Engineering Vulnerability Assessment (SEVA) looks at your organisation’s online footprint and human security, looking for vulnerabilities that could be exploited in a social engineering attack.
 We explain in plain English what information we have found, how an attacker could use it against you and what you need to do to eliminate or minimise the risk.

-The EVA is a more comprehensive test than an automated vulnerability test but not as extensive as a full penetration test.
-It is therefore perfect for organisations wishing to identify and remedy security vulnerabilities but are not at a level suitable for a penetration test, or who wish to conduct enhanced assessments between penetration tests.
+A Social Engineering Vulnerability Assessment is not as offensive and involved as a full Social Engineering Penetration test.
+It is therefore perfect for organisations wishing to identify and remedy potential vulnerabilities but do not wish to have a thorough test of their exposure to social engineering , or who wish to conduct enhanced assessments between penetration tests.